dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/employee_access.md

-# Employee Access in Visma Time
+# Employee Access in Intega Time

 When the project and sub-projects are created, employee access must be managed for both the project and the sub-projects.

 Employee access is granted to a department.

-### How to Manage Employee Access in Visma Time
+### How to Manage Employee Access in Intega Time

 To edit employee access on projects/sub-projects, follow these steps: